YaSuenag/jmxclient/README.md

   Information on the management interface of the MBean com.sun.management:type=DiagnosticCommand:
   Diagnostic Commands
+java.lang:name=G1 Survivor Space,type=MemoryPool:
-java.lang:name=CodeHeap 'non-profiled nmethods',type=MemoryPool:
+  Information on the management interface of the MBean java.lang:name=CodeHeap 'non-profiled nmethods',type=MemoryPool:
   Information on the management interface of the MBean com.sun.management:type=HotSpotDiagnostic: